| Early History Originally the

 would bring temporary relief from this.
 Burma had conquered Ayutthaya in 1569

-and had made it into a vassal state, placing a Thai vassal king on the throne.
+and had made it into a vassal state, placing a Thai vassal King on the throne.

-Born in 1555, as son to this king Maha Thammaracha and his principal wife, a
+son to this King Maha Thammaracha and his principal wife, a daughter of

-daughter of king Chakkraphat, Naresuan was as a child taken into captivity to Burma
+King Chakkraphat, Naresuan was as a child taken into captivity to Burma

 to ensure loyalty from his father.
-In 1571 the Burmese king Bayinnaung allowed
+In 1571 the Burmese King Bayinnaung allowed

 him to go home in exchange for his sister.
 In spite of the young age of 16 his